The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Conclusion and Perspectives on Future Trends

 \subsection{Exploitation of Relationship between Targets}

 When there are multiple targets in a targeted fuzzing task, how to coordinate these targets is another challenge.
-Although 86\% (36/42) of the fuzzers we investigated support multi-targets, only five of them paid attention to the relationship among targets.
+Although 86\% (36/42) of the fuzzers we investigated support multi-targets, only four of them paid attention to the relationship among targets.
 For multiple targets to be reached, exploiting the relationship among targets is meaningful for optimizing DGF.
 If the targets are unrelated, weights can be assigned to them to differentiate the importance or probability.
 Alternatively, the hidden relationship can be extracted and exploited to improve directedness.
 For example, UAFL~\cite{wang2020uafl} takes into account the operation sequence ordering when leveraging target sequences to find use-after-free vulnerabilities.
 This is because, to trigger such behavioral complex vulnerabilities, one needs not only to cover individual edges but also to traverse some longer sequences of edges in a particular order.
 Such a method can be extended to detect semantic bugs, such as double-free and API misuse.
 Berry \cite{liang2020sequence} enhanced the target sequences with execution context (i.e. necessary nodes required to reach the nodes in the target sequences) for all paths.
 Similarly, KCFuzz \cite{wang2021kcfuzz} regards the parent nodes in the path to the target as keypoints to cover.
-CAFL \cite{lee2021constraint} regards the data conditions along the path to the target as constraints (more like a kind of sub-targets) and drives the seeds to satisfy the constraints in order to finally reach the target.
-Herein, we suggest that the following relationships can be considered for DGF research.
+CAFL \cite{lee2021constraint} regards the data conditions along the path to the target as constraints and drives the seeds to satisfy the constraints in orders to finally reach the target.